-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.
-Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.
-Level of Difficulty: 3 Hard Topic: Tax Law Sources Topic: Tax Research 106.
-Kodak is a beginning tax researcher.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-03 Evaluate the relative weights of the various tax law sources.

+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with

+106. Kodak is a beginning tax researcher.
 He knows that the 1st step of the research process is to get an understanding of the facts surrounding the transaction being researched.
 Describe the two basic types of facts, the sources of facts for a research project, and any advice that may help Kodak.

 To answer a tax question, you must understand the question.
 To understand the question, you must know the facts.
 There are two basic types of facts: open facts and closed facts.
 Open facts have not yet occurred, such as the facts associated with a proposed transaction.
 Closed facts have already occurred.
 The distinction between open and closed facts is important because unlike closed facts, open facts can be altered, and different facts may result in very different tax consequences.
 Open facts allow the taxpayer to arrange a transaction to achieve the most advantageous outcome.
 Thus, they are especially important in tax planning.

 There are several sources of facts for the typical research projects.
 Common sources include interviewing clients, speaking with third parties (e.g., attorneys, brokers), and reviewing client documents (contracts, prior tax returns, wills, trust documents, deeds, corporate minutes, etc.).
 When interviewing clients, you must remember that many clients are not tax experts.
-Thus, it is up to the tax researcher to ask the correct initial and follow-up questions to obtain all the relevant facts.
+Thus, it is up to the CPA to ask the correct initial and follow-up questions to obtain all the relevant facts.
 Within a tax planning context, one should also consider non-tax factors, such as a client's personal values or objectives, as these often put constraints on tax planning strategies.

-AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.
-Level of Difficulty: 3 Haro Topic: Tax Research 107.
-Caitlin is a tax manager for an accounting firm, and Duff is a first year staff accountant.
+AACSB: Reflective Thinking AICPA: BB Critical Thinking AICPA: FN Measurement Blooms: Evaluate

+Learning Objective: 02-05 Perform the basic steps in tax research and evaluate various tax law resources when faced with ambiguous statutes.

+107. Caitlin is a tax manager for an accounting firm, and Duff is a first year staff accountant.
 Describe the differences in the manner in which Caitlin and Duff may identify research issues and in general how one may identify research questions.

-A tax researcher's ability to identify issues is largely a function of his or her type of tax expertise.
+A CPA's ability to identify issues is largely a function of his or her type of tax expertise.
 A tax expert in a particular area will typically be able to identify quickly the specific tax issues that relate to transactions in that area.
 For example, an expert in corporate acquisitions would quickly identify the tax consequences and specific issues of alternative acquisition types.
 A novice, on the other hand, would likely identify broader issues first and then more specific issues as he researched the relevant tax law.